kuznetckiy/Geoscan_Lite_eng/uav.rst

 Assembly
 -------------

-1) Take the wings and the fuselage from the transport case UAV.
+1) Take the wings and the fuselage from the transport bag of UAV.
 2) Place the parachute in the parachute compartment (see section **Parachute system** for details).
 3) Remove the top cover of the fuselage.
-To do this, unfasten the rubber clamps on the nose of the fuselage, then remove the back of the cover from the grooves.
+To do this, unfasten the rubber locks on the nose of the fuselage, then remove the back of the cover from the grooves.

 .. figure:: _static/_images/asmbl1.png
    :align: center